-Amber Fahey leads on Sustainability at Be First, working to deliver on London Borough of Barking and Dagenham's ambitious vision and strategy for becoming 'Green Capital of the Capital' and embedding sustainability goals across Be First's Planning and Development teams.
-She enjoys working collaboratively to shape sustainability policy and guidance, including through development of Supplementary Planning Guidance and LETI.
+Amber Fahey leads on Sustainability at Be First, embedding Be First's holistic sustainability framework to deliver on London Borough of Barking and Dagenham's ambitious vision and strategy for becoming 'Green Capital of the Capital'.
+There she applies her experience working with multidisciplinary design teams to develop sustainability and energy strategies at masterplan and building level, across sectors; and enjoys working collaboratively to shape sustainability policy and guidance, including through development of Supplementary Planning Guidance and work with LETI.